 - 4.1 Amend the current byelaw for foreshores and beaches to include a section on fires as per the pleasures grounds byelaws.
-As discussed, enforcement resources would need to be reviewed at a time where the Council is reassessing what it can and can't do due to the pressures of the Medium Term Financial Strategy.
-Furthermore, if we are reviewing alternative methods, it would not be best use of officer resource. - 4.2 Seek to implement a new PSPO and go out to consultation on including the ban on use of disposable barbeques.
+As discussed, enforcement resources would need to be reviewed at a time where the Council is reassessing what it can and can't do due to the pressures of the Medium-Term Financial Strategy. - 4.2 Seek to implement a new PSPO and go out to consultation on including the ban on use of disposable barbeques.
 This is not recommended at the current time as it is not felt there is sufficient evidence to justify the inclusion and we may be challenged on its implementation.